Dominik-developer/CorelyPHP/STYLE_GUIDES.md

-# Style Guides for PHP CMS for blog
+# Style Guides for CorelyPHP

 This document outlines the coding and formatting standards to be followed when contributing to [CorelyPHP](https://github.com/Dominik-developer/CorelyPHP).